 Common Health Problems

 It is recommended that you spay or neuter a Bombay at 5 to 9 months of age.
 This breed reaches sexual maturity as early as 5 months.

 Obesity can shorten any cat's lifespan, so you should monitor your cat's weight and take action when it has put on excess pounds.
 Be mindful of dental hygiene with regular toothbrushing to prevent gingivitis.

-Keeping a Bombay as an indoor-only cat will help prevent many diseases, fight injuries, and accidents that can shorten a cat's lifespan.
+Keeping a Bombay as an indoor-only cat will help prevent many diseases, fight injuries, and prevent accidents that can shorten a cat's lifespan.

 Diet and Nutrition